-The objective of the Bank's capital management guidelines is to maintain an adequate level of capital to support business growth strategies under an acceptable risk framework, and to meet regulatory requirements and market expectations.
+In terms of capital management, the Bank strives to maintain an adequate level of capital to support business growth strategies under an acceptable risk framework, and to meet regulatory requirements and market expectations.

-The Bank's capital assessment and management process under ICAAP (Internal Capital Adequacy Assessment process) involves a careful analysis of the capital requirement to support business growth and the source of capital, both from financial performance as well as external funding sources, if necessary.
+The Bank's capital assessment and management process under its Internal Capital Adequacy Assessment Process ("ICAAP") involves a careful analysis of the capital requirement to support business growth and the source of capital, both from financial performance as well as external funding sources, if necessary.
 The Bank regularly assesses its capital adequacy for the purpose of capital planning and management to ensure that the capital is at the level suitable for the prevailing business conditions.

-The Bank adopts the Standardized Approach (SA) in computing credit risk and market risk, while adopting Basic Indicator Approach (BIA) for operational risk.
+The Bank adopts the Standardized Approach ("SA") in computing credit risk and market risk, while adopting Basic Indicator Approach ("BIA") for operational risk.

-As at 30 June 2019 and 31 December 2018, the Bank's capital requirements for each type of risks and capital adequacy ratios, in accordance with the BNM's Basel II guidelines, are as follows:
+As at 31 December 2019 and 31 December 2018, the Bank's capital requirements for each type of risks and capital adequacy ratios, in accordance with the BNM's Basel II guidelines, are as follows: